-RRS Appendix T1 POST RACE PENALTIES will apply.
-T1 is modified to also allow a penalty of 30% of the difference between her finish position and the number of entrees in her fleet, whichever penalty is less.
+11.1 RRS Appendix T1 POST RACE PENALTIES will apply.
+T1 is modified to also allow a penalty of 30% of the difference between her finish position and the number of entries in her fleet, whichever penalty is less.

-11.4 Penalties for rule infractions other than RRS Part 2 are at the discretion of the Protest Committee, and could include disqualiﬁcation or an alternate penalty.
+11.2 Penalties for rule infractions other than RRS Part 2 are at the discretion of the Protest Committee and could include disqualiﬁcation or an alternate penalty.

 12.0 TIME LIMIT

-12.1 The time limit for the ﬁrst boat is 1600hrs, except for the Monday race when it is 1400hrs.
-Any yacht finishing after the time limit will be required to record its ﬁnish time and notify the Race Committee of both this ﬁnish time and their relation to other boats ahead and behind.
-Competitors are reminded of RRS 32.1 and RRS 35.
+12.1 The time limit for each class is 1600 hours except for Monday when it will be 1400 hours.
+If no boat in a class finishes before the time limit the race is abandoned.
+If one boat in a class finishes before the time limit the remaining boats in that class will be required to record their finish time and notify the Race committee and their relation to other boats ahead and behind.
+Competitors are reminded of RRS 32.1 and RRS 35

 13.1 If a boat withdraws from a race she shall notify the R/C by VHF Channel 06 or, failing this, she shall notify a member of the Race Committee immediately upon reaching shore.